 - I can't be bothered, think up a few for yourself.

-- Let them dry out.
+- Let them dry out on the plant.
 They'll turn dark brown and eventually start to split.

 - At this point, pick them.
-This won't happen all at once, as they become ready over a period of weeks.
+Don't pick the whole plant at once, since they will become ready over a period of weeks.
 In fact, each capsule has dozens of seeds, so one picking of ready seed-heads is more than ample unless you have several acres you want to plant out.